Cross Cultural and Global Studies Program

 The master's degree program in Cross-Cultural and Global Studies is designed for students interested in developing knowledge and skills appropriate to working in cross-cultural environments.
 The program focuses on understanding cultural dynamics, appreciating cultural diversity, and negotiating differences between cultures and societies with the goal of bridging these differences.

-- For Fall 2022 only, the GRE will be waived.
-The GRE waiver will be automatically applied after successful submission of the admission application.
+- GRE Scores Not Required: The GRE requirement will automatically be removed after successful submission of the admission application.

 Curriculum and Instruction

 In this program you will have the unique opportunity to create a comprehensive, inter-disciplinary learning experience focused on understanding diversity: